 Amy (who is also the face of the newest collection) thankfully tagged Centinelle scarf’s Instagram, and I proceeded to heart every single photo…BTDubs, if I could have hearted each of them 27 times, I would have.
 Each design topped the next one and the color palette knocked my socks off.
-Of course I popped over to the website and drooled.
+Of course, I popped over to the website and drooled.
 I hit the about page and was introduced to Cristina Rose-Guizar the illustrator, designer, and founder of Centinelle which is based out of San Fran.

 The three words she uses to describe her luxury scarf company is, “fantasy, memory, and myth”.
 I’m gonna have to agree.
 She’s thrown those ingredients into a magical mixing bowl and shazam, has created a brand that just makes you grin from ear to ear.
 To sweeten the pot, with every collection launched, Cristina donates a percentage of the sales to different animal organizations.

 The Mexican Pin Ups scarf was inspired by Cristina’s grandad who was a champion wrestler turned actor…I’m sorry, I’m not worthy of this coolness…he had small parts in big films with actresses like Dolores del Rio.
-Growing up, watching those films, Cristina was fascinated by the roles of the strong women.
+Growing up, watching those films, Cristina was fascinated by the roles of strong women.
 Into the cart you go…this scarf was mine.

-Leopard Tropical Holiday was a shoo in, but I had a difficult time choosing between the orange and the green.
+Leopard Tropical Holiday was a shoo-in, but I had a difficult time choosing between the orange and the green.
 If you watched my Instagram Stories during my trip to High Point Market, you’ll know that I picked orange and wore it on my purse strap.
 People stopped me every 20 feet asking where I purchased it…which is how I knew I needed to share Centinelle with you.

-Acapulco On The Roof has the sweetest inspo story.
+This scarf has the sweetest inspo story.
 When Cristina was in art school, she and her friend would hang out on the rooftop of her building in swimsuits and pretend they were at a destination beach resort.
 Bring on the flamingo pool floaties!

 Then there’s the scarf that made me laugh out loud — Glutton Seagull.
 See, I fear these birds.
 A few years back, while commuting home from the city, I was walking across the Madison Street bridge to Union Station.
 Someone had scattered food and the seagulls were feasting.
-Of course when a crowd of commuters charges towards birds, they fly away…one flew right over my head and in slow motion, I watched it poop right smack in the middle of my forehead…I just made you gag a lil’ bit didn’t I. Yes, it was totally gross, and that’s why I hate seagulls…but…this scarf took me back to that moment, and I couldn’t help but giggle.
+Of course when a crowd of commuters charges towards birds, they fly away…one flew right over my head, and in slow motion, I watched it poop right smack in the middle of my forehead…I just made you gag a lil’ bit didn’t I. Yes, it was totally gross, and that’s why I hate seagulls…but…this scarf took me back to that moment, and I couldn’t help but giggle.

 Before this post becomes a novel, I’ll share one last design with you — Veggies Are Friends.
 The color palette is divine, plus it’s pink…and yes, I’m fighting the urge to drop that one in my cart with the fish.